Message

 RTX 3070

-RTX 3070 Specifications
+RTX 3070 Review & Specifications

-The RTX 3070 is based on the Ampere architecture and manufactured using the 8 nm process node.
-It was launched approximately 4 years, 9 months ago, originally priced at $499.
+The RTX 3070 is based on the Ampere architecture and manufactured using the 8 nm nm process node.
+It was launched approximately 5 years, 9 months ago, originally priced at $499.
 It features 5888 cores, including 68 compute units (SMs), 184 texture mapping units (TMUs), and 96 render output units (ROPs).
 For ray tracing and AI-accelerated tasks, it also includes 46 dedicated RT cores and 184 Tensor cores, enabling advanced rendering and upscaling features where supported.
 It has a base clock of 1500 MHz and a boost clock reaching up to 1725 MHz.
 The RTX 3070 comes equipped with 8 GB of GDDR6 memory across a 256-bit bus.
 Memory runs at 1750 MHz and delivers a total memory bandwidth of 448 GB/s.

 This GPU has a moderate thermal design power (TDP) of 220 W. A PC case with good airflow and a quality power supply are required for stable operation.
 Due to the moderate TDP, this GPU is suitable for small form factor builds with somewhat limited airflow.

-RTX 3070 Performance Review
+RTX 3070 Performance

 RTX 3070 is a mid-range graphics card, scoring 40.31% in relative gaming performance.
 However, the limited 8 GB of VRAM may lead to severe memory bottlenecks at 4K, even with DLSS or FSR.
 It’s best suited for high FPS in 1080p or smooth 1440p performance, but not recommended for demanding 4K gaming.